 You’ll manipulate the situation so people feel bad for you.
 And it’s baffling.
 Because you created the mess, even though you’ll argue otherwise.

-But that’s the problem with trying to save a cheater and a liar.
+But that’s the problem when you’re trying to save a cheater and a liar.